greenboxal/doggohub/doc/development/ux_guide/surfaces.md

 ## Global menu

-This menu is to navigate to pages that contain content global to GitLab.
+This menu is to navigate to pages that contain content global to DoggoHub.

 ---